jlapeyre/Qurt.jl/README.md

 ## Purpose of this repo

-This repo explores design of data structures and functions for quantum circuits in Julia.
-The goal is to find a suitable design for use in a compiler and to determine whether Julia is a suitable host language.
-However many of the design choices are not specific to Julia.
+This package provides facilities for representing and manipulating quantum circuits in Julia.
+A subset of the functionality of Qiskit is implemented.
+This package is meant to be highly compatible with qiskit, in the sense that one can call the other to do circuit tranformations.
+But it is not a reimplementation of Qiskit circuits in Julia.

-Here are some [notes on design considerations](./DesignConsiderations.md).
+MHere are some [notes on design considerations](./DesignConsiderations.md).
 The notes are ~~somewhat~~ out of date, as my understanding has evolved since I have been implementing `Qurt.jl`.

 ## Installing Julia